Solo Female Travel at Iguazu Falls!

 How Safe is Iguazu Falls?

-Iguazu Falls is a great place for solo travel, as both towns (Puerto Iguazu in Argentina, & Foz de Iguazu in Brazil) are pretty small, & always filled with tourists, since the Falls are a year-round attraction.
-And once you’re at the Falls themselves, you’ll never be alone: Iguazu is a magnet for families & tourists from all over the world.
+Iguazu Falls is a great place for solo travel, as both towns (Puerto Iguazu in Argentina, & Foz de Iguazu in Brazil) are pretty small, & always filled with tourists ~ as the Falls are a year-round attraction.
+And once you’re at the Falls themselves, you’ll never be alone: Iguazu is a magnet for tourists from all over the world.
 The local bus to Iguazu was an easy, 5-minute walk from my hotel, making the solo journey nice & easy.
-If you don’t want to wait for the bus, you can also take a taxi right into the park.
-All my taxi drivers in Iguazu were friendly, personable, & offered me rides to & from.
+If you don’t want to take the bus, you can also take a taxi right into the park.

 Solo Female Travel at Iguazu Falls, Girl Who Travels the World

 At no point during my time at Iguazu Falls did I feel unsafe.
-Except ~ when a coati (small, raccoon-like animal) climbed onto a table & stole my Subway sandwich right out of my hands!
+Except ~ when a coati (small, raccoon-like animal) climbed onto a table & stole my sandwich right out of my hands!

-But, if you’re really worried about going to Iguazu Falls by yourself, or would prefer to share the experience with others, all you need to do is join a tour!
+But, if you’re really worried about going to Iguazu Falls by yourself, or would prefer to share the experience with others: all you need to do is join a tour!
 There are boat & jungle tours inside the park, & you can also book a tour directly from your hotel ~ so you won’t need to go in to the park alone.
-I opted to go solo because I wanted plenty of time to explore on my own & find the best photo spots.

 Solo Female Travel at Iguazu Falls ~ Video!